papaizsolti02/RetailPulse_DW/README.md

 # 📊 RetailPulse_DW

 **RetailPulse_DW** is a robust and modular data warehouse pipeline built for processing and analyzing e-commerce data.
-It extracts data from multiple sources and processes them accordingly:
+It extracts data from multiple sources and processes them accordingly

 ### 🧺 Product Data Generation and Ingestion